Welcome to our COVID-19 information page for international students.

-If you’ve tried consistently to improve your mental and emotional health and still aren’t functioning at your best, it may be time to seek the help of a professional.
-Please remember that it is ok to seek help if you are feeling anxious and not yourself, and sometimes just talking to someone can help you to feel better.
+If you have tried consistently to improve your mental health and still aren’t functioning at your best, it may be time to seek the help of a professional.
+Sometimes just talking to someone can help you feel better.

-- Lifeline also has good advice and the ability to call, text or chat online for support.
-Visit Lifeline's website or call 13 11 14.
+Lifeline also provide good advice and support around the clock.
+You can text or chat online to a counsellor, or to speak to someone in person call 13 11 14.

 COVID-19 Health Advice

-If you experience flu-like symptoms which could include: fever, sore throat, a cough, nausea/vomiting and difficulty breathing, you are required to self-isolate and seek testing for COVID-19.
+If you experience any of the symptoms listed above, you are required to self-isolate and seek testing for COVID-19.
 Call your doctor to book a test.